jleuderalbert/wishlist/README.md

 ## Schallplatten

-- Unleash The Archers:
+- Unleash The Archers
   - Apex
   - Time Stands Still

-- Red Hot Chilli Peppers:
+- Red Hot Chilli Peppers
   - By The Way
   - The Getaway
   - I'm With You
 - Apocalyptica
   - Reflections
 - Volbeat
   - Guitar Gangsters & Cadillac Blood
 - Feine Sahne Fischfilet
   - Scheitern und Verstehen
 - Architects
   - Holy Hell
 - Heaven Shall Burn
   - Veto
 - System Of A Down
   - Toxicity
   - Mezmerize
 - Enter Shikari
   - The Spark
 - Trivium
   - The Sin And The Sentence
   - Vengeance Falls
   - In Waves (gerne colored)
 - Emil Bulls
   - Kill your Demons
 - Depeche Mode
   - Violator